• Skip to primary navigation

 • Cheesecake storage: This dessert will keep well in the refrigerator for about 5 days.
 Put it in a covered container so it doesn't absorb the smell of other foods in your refrigerator.
 You can even freeze it to enjoy later, though the texture will be a bit different.
 Let it come to room temperature before serving for softer mouthfeel.

-no bake cheesecake with mascarpone, dressed with berries on top
+Landscape image of a no bake cheesecake with mascarpone, dressed with berries on top.

 More Dessert Ideas